issajeanmarie/eVote/README.md

 ## If you want to login as an admin:
  go to : localhost/online_voting/admin
+         Default user name and password USER NAME = 'issa' PASSWORD = 'xyz'
  * The platform did provide only one admin.
 Just in certain sector/area.

                     Enjoy if you are developing small projects!
                     It is a good start!